aKAYRAg/gps-trajectory-simulator/README.md

 # 🚚 GPS Trajectory Simulator with Realistic Timing and Noise

-This project simulates GPS route data between an origin and destination using **real road network data** from OpenStreetMap (OSM).
+This project simulates GPS route data using **real road network data** from OpenStreetMap (OSM).
 It incorporates **realistic timing** based on road types, traffic patterns, and junction delays.
-Additionally, it can generate **noisy GPS tracks** to simulate sensor inaccuracy.
+Additionally, it can generate **GPS noise** to simulate sensor inaccuracies and
+simulate **off-route anomalies** where vehicles deviate from the planned route and then return.

 ---